 This is why I so enjoy going down the rabbit hole of research.

-In my work in progress, one of my characters, Lawrence, third footman, started out as a Welshman with a lilting voice, in his mid-20s.
+Y’see, in my work in progress, one of my characters, Lawrence, the third footman at Auldslea Hall—a consequential character in spite of his job title— started out as a Welshman with a lilting voice, in his mid-20s.

-I chose asthma.
-That was one of the few ailments that would keep him out of the war.
+I chose asthma as his get-out-of-war free card.
+That was one of the few ailments that would keep him out of the war and in my story.

 So much for the lilt.
-But I could work with the short breath and wheezing of an asthmatic.
-He's an excitable boy, prone to conspiracy theories.
+But I could work with the shortness of breath, wheezing and coughing of an asthmatic.
+He’s an excitable boy, prone to conspiracy theories.
+His thoughts tend to come out in a rush anyway.

-But then I thought: how did people treat asthma in 1917, well before modern inhalers?
+But then there was another consideration: how did people treat asthma in 1917, well before modern inhalers?

 Yes, cigarettes.
-Proust used them for his asthma, as a matter of fact.
-From a letter to his mother:
+Marcel Proust used them for his asthma, as a matter of fact.
+From a letter to his mother (August, 1901):

-But these were not nicotine delivery devices.
-They were medicine delivery instruments, mainly stramonium cigarettes.
+Now, these were not nicotine delivery devices.
+They were medicine delivery devices. of a sort, mainly stramonium cigarettes.
 Datura stramonium (also known as jimsonweed), a type of flower akin to deadly nightshade, has anti-spasmodic properties and relaxes the air passages.

 One brand which first came on the market in the 1880’s (and remained there until the 1950s) was Page’s Inhaler Cigarettes: